nathaniel-bennett/winsharpfuzz/README.md

 information to the C++ binary.
 With this setup, fuzzing can be performed using the simple command:

-`libfuzzer-dotnet.exe \path\to\HarnessExecutable.exe`
+`libfuzzer-dotnet.exe --target_path="\path\to\HarnessExecutable.exe" "\path\to\corpus"`

+`"\path\to\corpus"` is optional; if specified, it should be a directory containing example inputs for the fuzzer to go off of.
+These inputs can be a mixture of valid and invalid cases.

-Additional libFuzzer options can be used from this executable, such as specifying the number of consecutive jobs to be run, maximum input size, or seed inputs to use.
+Additional libFuzzer options can be used from this executable, such as specifying the number of consecutive jobs to be run or maximum input size.
 More information on these options can be found [here](https://llvm.org/docs/LibFuzzer.html#options).
 It should be noted that some of the memory options (such as `-malloc_limit_mb`) will not be useful because of the independant way in which the libfuzzer and .NET executables operate.